Sir John A. Macdonald:

 Stephen Mullen (University of Glasgow) – Macdonald’s Glasgow

-Dawn Westwater (Brock University, Ontario) – Commemorating Macdonald
+Dawn Westwater (Brock University, Ontario) – The Controversy of Commemoration: Sir John A. Macdonald and his Debated Legacy

-6.30pm – reception and banquet with after-dinner speech by Sir Tom Devine on the Scottish factor in Canadian history.
+6.30pm – Civic Reception and Dinner courtesy of The Lord Provost, Glasgow City Council – with after-dinner speech by Sir Tom Devine on ‘The Scottish factor in Canadian history’

 This event is organised under the auspices of the British Association for Canadian Studies (BACS) and with the support of the Canadian High Commission and Glasgow City Council.